tomcam/vuepress.github.io/tutorial/tutorial1.md

   [13:55:39] ✔ successfully compiled.
 ```

 Running `vuepress dev` creates a sort of temporary copy of the site on the fly.
-It converts the Markdown files (such as README.md) to HTML, so, for example, `## Location and directions` gets converted to HTML that looks like this:
+It converts the Markdown files (such as README.md) to HTML, so, for example, `## Welcome to Example.com` gets converted to HTML that looks like this:

 ```html
 <h1 id="welome-to-example-com">Welcome to Example.com</h1>